 - Pepper To Taste

-Remove the filets from the refrigerator and place them on the counter to come to room temperature, about 30 minutes.
+Remove the filets from the refrigerator and place them on a plate on the counter to come to room temperature, about 30 minutes.

-In a small bowl, mix the parmesan and 2 Tbsp butter until well combined.
+Meanwhile, in a small bowl, mix the parmesan and 2 Tbsp butter (butter should be at room temp to make it easy to mix) until well combined.

 Empty the butter and parmesan mixture into the center of a piece of plastic wrap.
 Roll the mixture and shape it into the shape of a log.
 Place it in the fridge to set up (this makes it easier to slice).